wangharold001/cse15l-report3/report.md

     chapter-7.txt
     chapter-8.txt

+In this second example, we traversed the directory for a file discussing "Ladin".
+Clearly, we showed that it is every file due to Bin Ladin's primary involvement in the planning of 9/11.

 The -A n, where n is a number, command prints both the matching line and n lines after.
 This command can be useful if we are also interested in the contents of a file after a certain expression appears.
 I read about this option for the grep command from the geeksforgeeks webpage https://www.geeksforgeeks.org/grep-command-in-unixlinux/#.